Welcome to the Plant Ecology Lab at the University of Cape Town!

 Ashleigh Smith

-MSc candidate (starting 2025) working on ecological condition mapping using the AVIRIS-NG imaging spectroscopy data collected during the NASA BioSCape Campaign
+MSc candidate working on ecological condition mapping using the AVIRIS-NG imaging spectroscopy data collected during the NASA BioSCape Campaign.

 Chenge